KyrosKrane/AnnoyingPopupRemover/Curse description in markup.md

 - Abandoning a quest.
 - Buying a dragonriding talent.
 - Crafting a profession work order using your own reagents or materials.
+- Enabling the ActionCam or other experimental settings.

 In addition, it simplifies the following dialog: